Hand washing: Ash or mud

 Many people in low-income communities cannot afford soap and use ash or soil instead.
 The World Health Organization recommended ash or sand as an alternative to soap when soap is not available.
-Use of ash is common in rural areas of developing countries and has in experiments been shown at least as effective as soap for removing pathogens.
+Use of ash is common in rural areas of developing countries and has, in experiments, been shown at least as effective as soap for removing pathogens.
 However, evidence to support the use of ash to wash hands is of poor quality.
 It is not clear if washing hands with ash is effective at reducing viral or bacterial spreading compared to washing with mud, not washing, or with washing with water alone.
-One concern is that if the soil or ash is contaminated with microorganisms it may increase the spread of disease rather than decrease it, however, there is also no clear evidence to determine the level of risk.
+There is a concern that if the soil or ash used is contaminated with microorganisms, handwashing with these materials could potentially spread disease rather than reduce it.
+However, there is also no clear evidence to determine the level of risk.
 Like soap, ash is also a disinfecting agent because in contact with water, it forms an alkaline solution.